Mystery Ship (film)

 Mystery Ship is a 1941 American spy thriller film directed by Lew Landers and starring Paul Kelly, Lola Lane and Larry Parks.
 It was produced and distributed by Columbia Pictures.

 Synopsis

 A group of arrested spies and saboteurs have been expelled from the still neutral United States.
-Two FBI agents are put in charge of the ship carry them overseas but face an attempted uprising to seize the vessel.
+Two FBI agents are put in charge of the ship carrying them overseas but face an attempted uprising to seize the vessel.